 My experiences to date have taught me that conservation is an intricate web that links governments, people, wildlife, and plants, to the very minerals they grow upon.
 Successful conservation measures must strive to address the many whims of these diverse players in a practical, effectual manner.
 Therefore, as is true of life itself, conservation cannot be pegged into any one type of science, and is instead fundamentally interdisciplinary.
-My research interests in turn has spanned both the ecological and social sciences, threaded by a focus on human use of wildlife.
+My research interests in turn have spanned both the ecological and social sciences, threaded by a focus on human use of wildlife.
 For my doctoral and masters research, please see the pages below.

 Doctoral research (2016 – 2020).
 University of Oxford, UK